Hristiyan123/courierCompany/README.md

+Before we begin with the setup, I must mention that this project does not prioritize design aesthetics, but rather functionality.

 Hello, for this project i use xampp for my local server.
 My SQL is locatet in C:\xampp\mysql\data\courierCompany.

 In this project i use: